d2l-ai/d2l-en/chapter_multilayer-perceptrons/backprop.md

 which is given by forward propagation.

-Therefore when training neural networks, after model parameters are initialized, we alternate forward propagation with backpropagation, updating model parameters using gradients given by backpropagation.
+Therefore when training neural networks, once model parameters are initialized, we alternate forward propagation with backpropagation, updating model parameters using gradients given by backpropagation.
 Note that backpropagation reuses the stored intermediate values from forward propagation to avoid duplicate calculations.